Skip over main navigation

 Family work

 Parents, families and carers may also be impacted by struggles and changes around new situations while supporting the young person.
-We offer family sessions to enable exploration, reassure and support everyone involved.
+We offer family sessions to enable exploration, reassurance and support for everyone involved.

-Family therapy is also particularly beneficial to young people and their families as it gives the opportunity to embrace and explore dynamics within their family system which may be impacting on the young person’s ability to thrive.
-LGBTQ+ issues may impact family members so full support often enables better communication and a more settled home environment.
+Our family support aims to aid the family and young person explore dynamics within their family system, which may be impacting the young person’s ability to thrive.
+LGBTQ+ issues may impact family members, so full support often enables better communication and a more settled home environment.

 The process enables all family members to express and explore emotions and difficulties safely, whilst allowing each member to understand and consider different perspectives whilst appreciating the needs of others.
 Members can speak openly, individually and together about any difficult or distressing issues in respect of their own experiences.